 What you need to know about your baby first teeth

-The baby first teeth are smaller in size compared to permanent teeth.
+The baby’s first teeth are smaller in size compared to permanent teeth.

-The children first teeth start to come out at age six years, and that’s when the permanent teeth will begin developing.
+The children’s first teeth start to come out at age six years, and that’s when the permanent teeth will begin developing.

-Where to go next after your baby teething development stage is taking care of your baby teeth.
+Where to go next after your baby’s teething development stage is taking care of your baby teeth.

 How to take care of your baby teeth

-There is a myth out there just because the baby first tooth is not permanent; they should not be taken care of or are not important.
+There is a myth out there just because the baby’s first tooth is not permanent; it should not be taken care of or are not important.
 But this is wrong to prevent cavities and maintain baby teeth healthy they are supposed to be taken care of when the first tooth comes out.

-It is a good idea to start taking care of your baby gum even before the first tooth erupts.
+It is a good idea to start taking care of your baby’s gum even before the first tooth erupts.
 Wipe the baby gum using a wet washcloth.

-Cleaning the baby gum before the tooth emerges helps make easier the baby get used to having her mouth cleaned as part of her daily routine.
+Cleaning the baby gum before the tooth emerges helps make it easier for the baby to get used to having her mouth cleaned as part of her daily routine.
 So the transition from a clean washcloth to a toothbrush with tiny fluoride will be easy.

 As soon as the first tooth comes out brush them twice a day using baby size toothbrush.
 Brush in the morning and at night before sleeping.

 According to the American Academy of Pediatrics (AAP) smear of tiny fluoride toothpaste (about the size of a grain of rice) once they cut their first teeth and gradually increase the amount to a pea-sized when they can spit it out well at around age 2-3.